Connect with us

 Once the foundation is laid, the columns are placed after which the prefab slabs are fixed into place.

-READ: Build a house in 14 days with Koto Building System
+RELATED: Build a House in 14 Days with Koto Building System

-The technology uses walls made of fibre cement boards which are bullet proof up to 9 mm and fire proof up to 800 degrees Celsius.
-The walls are made of cement, stone and glue chemical for strength and windows are double glass or glazing for high insulation.
+The technology uses walls made of fibre cement boards which are bulletproof up to 9 mm and fireproof up to 800 degrees Celsius.
+The walls are made of cement, stone, and glue chemicals for strength and the windows are double glass or glazing for high insulation.

-Elsek Group of Companies Chief Executive officer, Osman Erdinc Elsek says: “Time of construction using this technology is very short.
-The technology utilises unwelded galvanised steel structures that act as framework upon which covering fabric are made using fibre cement.’’
+Elsek Group of Companies chief executive Osman Erdinc Elsek says: “Time of construction using this technology is very short.
+The technology utilises unwelded galvanized steel structures that act as the framework upon which covering fabric is made using fibre cement.’’

 The National Housing Corporation (NHC) is also promoting the use of EPS panels as it seeks to boost the supply of affordable homes in a country currently wrestling with an acute shortage of houses.